pedro-zawadniak-adi/zephelin/docs/source/library.md

     --timeout 10
 ```

-This demo will for 10 seconds until a timeout is reached.
+This demo will run for 10 seconds, until a timeout is reached.
-After this time, CTF traces returned over secondary UART will be stored in `trace.ctf`.
+After this time, CTF traces returned over the secondary UART will be stored in `trace.ctf`.

 :::{note}
 For trace collection on actual hardware, refer to [Trace collection](#trace-collection).
 :::

-The trace needs to be converted to the TEF format, so that it can be loaded in Zephelin Trace Viewer.
+The trace needs to be converted to the TEF format, so that it can be loaded into Zephelin Trace Viewer.

 For that purpose, run: